jszkrybalo/portfolio/Final_Project_2.md

 Intrigue: 4
 *  I would maybe color code overall broadway separately from non profit.
 And coordinate the corresponding visualizations.
 Also why does this graph have a gross vs. adjusted revenue like the first one?
 ##### Overall
-1. Do you think there is a story inherent in the way the data is presented?
 * Yes
-2. If so, is the story easy to follow?
 * Yes
-3. Do you have any other notes or recommendations about the overall flow of the piece?
 * Nope